 The captain gives an interesting presentation this morning titled “Everything”, which covers the questions posed to him from passengers over the last few days: sailing ship configurations, navigation and GPS, and the physics of how to sail ships with sails.
 Amazingly, he has written a PhD on using Super-cavitation for fast underwater propulsion – a subject I knew nothing about!

 Lunch is served on deck from the Tropical Bar.
 It was quite a spread…it took the staff an hour to haul everything up from the kitchen to serve to us.
 They work hard, and for long hours!
-My cabin steward gets some time off in the afternoon.
+My cabin steward tells me he gets some time off in the afternoon.